-- 4.304.25 The final report shall be delivered to the Board of Trustees, and aA decision by the Board of Trustees shall be made as soon as practical after receipt of the final report by the Board. - 4.314.26 The report of the Integrity Commissioner shall form the basis of fact and recommendation The Board shall consider only the findings in the final report when the Board votesing on the decision and sanction.
+- 4.304.25 The final report shall be delivered to the Board of Trustees, and aA decision by the Board of Trustees shall be made as soon as practical after receipt of the final report by the Board. - 4.314.26 No trustee shall undertake his/her own investigation of the matter.
+The Board shall vote on the decision and sanction on the basis of the facts determined by the Integrity Commissioner in the final report. consider only the findings in the final report when voting on the decision and sanction.
 No trustee shall undertake his/her own investigation of the matter. - 4.324.27 The determination of a breach of the Code of Conduct and the imposition of a sanction must be done by resolution of the Board at a meeting of the Board, and the vote on the resolution shall be open to the public.
 The resolution and the reasons for the decision shall be recorded in the minutes of the meeting.
-Both resolutions shall be decided by a vote of at least 2/3 of the Trustees of the Board elected or appointed. - 4.334.28 Despite s.
-207 (1) of the Education Act, the part of the meeting of the Board during which a breach or alleged breach of the Board's Code of Conduct is considered may be closed to the public when the breach or alleged breach involves any of the matters described in clauses 207(2) (a) to (e) being: - a) the security of the property of the Board; - b) the disclosure of intimate, personal or financial information in respect of a member of the Board or committee, an employee or prospective employee of the Board or a pupil or his or her parent or guardian; - c) the acquisition or disposal of a school site; - d) decisions in respect of negotiations with employees of the Board; or
+Both resolutions shall be decided by a vote of at least 2/3 of the Trustees of the Board elected or appointed.

-- e) litigation affecting the Board. - 4.344.29 The trustee who is alleged to have breached the Code of Conductrespondent: - a) may be present during the deliberations; - b) shall not participate in the deliberations; - c) shall not be required to answer any questions at that meeting; and - d) shall not vote on a resolution to determine whether or not there is a breach or the imposition of a sanction. - 4.354.30 The trustee who filed the complaint complainant may vote on the resolution to determine whether or not there is a breach and/or the imposition of a sanction. - 4.364.31 The trustee who is alleged to have breached the Coderespondent shall not, in any way, after the final report is completed, influence the vote on the decision of breach or sanction, except to appeal after the decisions have been made.
+- 4.334.28 Despite s.
+207 (1) of the Education Act, the part of the meeting of the Board during which a breach or alleged breach of the Board's Code of Conduct is considered may be closed to the public when the breach or alleged breach involves any of the matters described in clauses 207(2) (a) to (e) being: - a) the security of the property of the Board; - b) the disclosure of intimate, personal or financial information in respect of a member of the Board or committee, an employee or prospective employee of the Board or a pupil or his or her parent or guardian; - c) the acquisition or disposal of a school site; - d) decisions in respect of negotiations with employees of the Board; or - e) litigation affecting the Board. - 4.344.29 The trustee who is alleged to have breached the Code of Conductrespondent: - a) may be present during the deliberations; - b) shall not participate in the deliberations; - c) shall not be required to answer any questions at that meeting; and - d) shall not vote on a resolution to determine whether or not there is a breach or the imposition of a sanction. - 4.354.30 The trustee who filed the complaint complainant may vote on the resolution to determine whether or not there is a breach and/or the imposition of a sanction. - 4.364.31 The trustee who is alleged to have breached the Coderespondent shall not, in any way, after the final report is completed, influence the vote on the decision of breach or sanction, except to appeal after the decisions have been made.